TimoRuetten/meteor-json-schema/README.md

 # Meteor Json Schema
 Simple wrapper for ```jsonschema``` for Meteor with some extras to work better with it.

-This package is currently in development so the most features are missing.
+This package is currently in development so most features are missing.

 Please visit [npm jsonschema site](https://www.npmjs.com/package/jsonschema) for more information about jsonschema.